 Climate change has been a concern for decades, but arguably it was the events of 2019 that pushed it to its current position at the forefront of global consciousness.
-That was the year of Greta Thunberg’s school walkouts, Extinction Rebellion’s protests and the marches in which an estimated six million people in more than 180 countries took to the streets to demand more climate action in what are thought to be the largest climate protests in history.
+That was the year of Greta Thunberg’s school walkouts, Extinction Rebellion’s protests and the marches in which an estimated six million people in more than 180 countries took to the streets.
+All were demanding more climate action in what are thought to be the largest climate protests in history.

 Brands have always connected with prospective customers by demonstrating that their values are aligned.
-By taking climate action, brands create an opportunity to connect with the large number of customers who are looking to lead more sustainable lifestyles.
+By taking climate action, brands create an opportunity to connect with the large number of customers who share similar sustainability values.

 This is an opportunity for brands to use their influence for good – by making ethical improvements themselves, they enable customers to put their principles into action every time they shop.
 This is empowering for customers; seeing change at industry level validates their personal efforts and may encourage them to make further eco-friendly choices as more become available.
 As sustainable businesses become normalised, they will also be embraced by new audiences who may have been reluctant to adopt them while they were perceived as a niche or ‘alternative’ option.

-However, it is only a matter of time before other brands notice that they are losing customers to their greener rivals and launch their own sustainable initiatives.
+However, it’s only a matter of time before other brands notice that they’re losing customers to their greener rivals and launch their own sustainable initiatives.
 It will then take truly stand-out climate action for a brand to differentiate itself from its competitors.
-Such competition between brands is to be celebrated as it will motivate the development of new, less carbon-intensive products and services and help push them into the mainstream.
-These new market opportunities benefit us all as a global society, regardless of which brands come out on top.
+Such competition between sustainable businesses is to be celebrated as it will motivate the development of new, less carbon-intensive products and services and help push them into the mainstream.
+These new market opportunities benefit us all as a global society, regardless of which sustainable businesses come out on top.

-In this climate, smaller, genuinely eco-conscious companies have been able to make a name for themselves by calling out the structural problems in their industries, positioning themselves as the sustainable alternative for customers who are unhappy with the status quo.
+In this climate, smaller, genuinely sustainable businesses have been able to make a name for themselves by calling out the structural problems in their industries, positioning themselves as the sustainable alternative for customers who are unhappy with the status quo.

 In short, the climate crisis presents an opportunity for brands to reinvent themselves as part of the solution rather than part of the problem.
 Customers clearly want to see the benefits of climate action at scale, and brands that show a demonstrable commitment to sustainability will be rewarded with their business.